 SPAN 202 Intermediate Spanish II.
 Continued review of the basic structure of the language.
 Emphasis on extensive language practice in simulated cultural settings in order to enable students to continue to develop their oral and writing proficiency.
 Prerequisite: SPAN 201 or placement.
-Lisle main campus: IAI H1 900.
-3 semester credit hours.
+Mesa campus 3 semester credit hours.